microsoft/pxt/docs/writing-docs/tutorials.md

 **A real example**

-See the micro:bit tutorials [**flashing-heart.md**](https://github.com/Microsoft/pxt-microbit/blob/master/docs/projects/flashing-heart.md),
+See the micro:bit tutorials [**flashing-heart.md**](https://github.com/Microsoft/pxt-microbit/blob/master/docs/projects/flashing-heart.md) and
 [**rock-paper-scissors.md**](https://github.com/Microsoft/pxt-microbit/blob/master/docs/projects/rock-paper-scissors.md).

 ### ~

-### Listing a tutorial
+## Listing on the home screen

-To get a tutorial on the home screen, you will need to get a gallery and a gallery entry.
+To have a tutorial appear on the home screen, you will need to create or use an existing gallery and add a tutorial entry to it.

-#### Defining galleries
+### Defining galleries

 Tutorials typically appear as cards on the [home screen](/targets/home-screen#galleries).
 Each card category is a markdown file that is referenced from the ``targetconfig.json`` file.
-The ``galleries`` section in the configuration specifies a map of gallery title to gallery markdown path.
+The ``galleries`` section in the configuration specifies a map of gallery titles to gallery markdown file paths.
 You can have as many galleries as you wish to organize your tutorials.

 ```
 {
     ...
     "galleries": {
-        "Tutorials": "project/tutorials",
+        "Tutorials": "projects/tutorials",
         "Games": "projects/games",
         ...
     }
 }
 ```

-Add a direct link to the tutorial from the ``SUMMARY.md`` page to help search engine bots.
+Also, add a direct link to the tutorial in the ``SUMMARY.md`` page to help search engine bots.

 ### ~ hint